nawazkb/liberty/getting-started.md

 To stop your app, press *Ctrl-C* in the command-line window where you started the app.

-## 3. Prepare the app for deployment
+## Step 3: Prepare the app for deployment
 {: #prepare}

 To deploy to {{site.data.keyword.Bluemix_notm}}, it can be helpful to set up a manifest.yml file.
 The manifest.yml includes basic information about your app, such as the name, how much memory to allocate for each instance and the route.
 We've provided a sample manifest.yml file in the `get-started-java` directory.